KobeKnowles/Neuromodulation-Gated-Transformer/README.md

 ## Training files

-All files used for training (and prediction generation) are displayed in the training_files folder.
+All files used for training (and prediction generation) are in the training_files folder.

 ### SuperGLUE Benchmark (Single Model)

-The training and prediction files used to genreate the results for Table 1 and 4 are in the superGLUE_10_epochs folder.
+The training and prediction files used to generate the results for Table 1 and 4 are in the superGLUE_10_epochs folder.

 ### Multi-Task Training Regime (other experiments not included in the submission).